Cosmian/cloudproof_java/README.md

 # Cosmian Java Lib

-The library provides a Java friendly API to Cosmian Ubiquitous Encryption:
+The library provides a Java friendly API to the Cosmian Ubiquitous Encryption platform:

  - perform [Confidential Data Access](#confidential-data-access) advanced encryption routines
- - build and run [Confidential Micro Services](#confidential-micro-services) on Cosmian platform
+ - build and run [Confidential Micro Services](#confidential-micro-services) on the Cosmian Confidential Cloud
- - managed keys with the [Cosmian Confidential Key Management Services (KMS)](#confidential-kms)
+ - managed keys with the [Cosmian Confidential Key Management Service (KMS)](#confidential-kms)

 :warning: This is an early release of the java library for Cosmian Ubiquitous Encryption.
-Only a limited set of the operations are publicly  supported.
+Only a limited set of the operations is publicly supported.

 ## Confidential Data Access

 Cosmian Ubiquitous Encryption provides the ability to encrypt data - locally or inside the KMS -  using policy attributes.
 The only users able to decrypt the data are those possessing a key holding the correct access policy.

-This allows building secure data lakes, repositories, directories... of data in zero trust environments, such as the cloud, where users and client applications directly read the only data they are allowed to access.
+Attributes Based Encryption (ABE) allows building secure data lakes, repositories, directories... of data in zero trust environments, such as the cloud, where users and client applications can only read the data they are allowed to access.

 In addition, Cosmian Confidential Data Access allows building secure indexes on the data, to efficiently search the encrypted data, without the cloud learning anything about the search query, the response or the underlying data itself.